-ANZAC Day on the 25th April is a prime time to acknowledge Aboriginal and Torres Strait Islander services to this nation.
+ANZAC Day on the 25th of April is a prime time to acknowledge Aboriginal and Torres Strait Islander services to this nation.

-Over 1000 Aboriginal and Torres Strait Islanders fought for Australia in World War I despite profound barriers to enlisting.
+Over 1000 Aboriginal and Torres Strait Islanders fought for Australia in World War I, and perhaps 50 fought on Gallipoli despite profound barriers to enlisting.